-

 Blue-Green Algae Information

 The Deschutes National Forest encourages people recreating on the national forest to be aware of potential blue-green algae blooms on lakes and reservoirs as the weather warms.
 Not all algae in lakes and reservoirs is blue-green algae.
-Learn to tell the difference here.
+Learn to tell the difference between regular and blue-green algae.

 Cyanobacteria, commonly called blue-green algae, are not algae but a primitive single celled bacterium found naturally in fresh and saltwater.
 Under certain conditions, they multiply into a large visible mass called a "bloom."
 These blooms can be associated with toxins and can cause harm to humans and animals.